 The second type of research consists of projects, normally large projects which the University has accepted either from government or industry which will not have as its primary focus the awarding of degrees but which, can during its operation result in degrees being awarded to various individuals who have chosen to work on the project.

 The third type of research is that which is undertaken by academics for the purposes of publication inappropriate journals.
 This is sometimes conducted on a personal basis while on other occasions academics work collaboratively and sometimes include students.
 From an academic career point of view this type of research is often the most important.

+There is an argument that such reliance upon publication metrics can fundamentally subvert the work of a university.
+It could be that a scholarly piece of work in a journal devoted to professional practice (e.g. in social work or nursing) although lowly rated in journal prestige terms has much more impact upon societal good than an article which is highly rated but read by comparatively few scholars.
+Even the benchmark of entry to the academic profession, the PhD, has been described as the ‘transference of bones from one graveyard to another!’

 In the case of the Masters degree the degree is awarded on the basis of the competent manner in which the research is being pursued and reported.
 There is normally no requirement for any degree of originality and as such this level of degree is not often included in the research achievements of the University.
 However, Masters degrees offer preparatory experiences for those who wish to go further to the doctoral level.